zippy345/dsc-v3-tableau-visualizations-lab/README.md

 <br>

 ### Customize a Bar Chart
-9. Drag the `Orders.Profit (SUM)` pill from the Data pane to the Marks card.
+9. Drag the `Orders.
+Profit (SUM)` pill from the Data pane to the Marks card.
 Then, assign the Color attribute.
 This will automatically change the color of the plot.
-Next, we will customized by clicking on the Color card on the marks card and entering the same parameters from the image below.
+Next, we will customize by clicking on the Color card on the marks card and entering the same parameters from the image below.

 <div>
     <center>